Agnès Mignot: “Giving research back the time it needs”

 Is this new?

-A few months ago, the Minister of Higher Education and Research universities embark on a streamlining process to free up more time for research—that is, for Professors, female and male faculty members, and researchers, as well as support staff.
-Among other responsibilities, I am in charge of overseeing these initiatives.
+A few months ago, the Minister of Higher Education and Research that universities embark on a simplification process to free up more time for research—that is, for Professors, female and male faculty members, and support staff.
+Among other things, I am in charge of overseeing these initiatives.

 Any other responsibilities under this mandate?

 Higher education and research are organized around large-scale projects funded at the national level.
-The University, through its Professors researchers, is heavily involved in these exploratory research programs known as PEPRs, so I also have to monitor these various projects.
+The University, through its Professors researchers, is heavily involved in these exploratory research programs known as PEPRs, so I am also responsible for overseeing these various projects.

 The Nagoya Protocol?